Arkya-Sanyal-007/personal-expense-tracker/README.md

 - Netflix
 - Miscellaneous
 <br>
-You can customize these by modifying the categories list inside the script.
+Note: You can customize these categories by modifying the categories list inside the script.

 ---
 ## 📆 Example Output